 The right location

-Finding the right site at a price you can afford can be pretty time-consuming unless you’re lucky and a suitable premises becomes vacant, or you know of one already.
+Finding the right site at a price you can afford can be pretty time-consuming unless you’re lucky and suitable premises become vacant, or you already know of one.

 Ideally, you want a prime location where you won’t go unnoticed and where there are other amenities to attract people.